immunespace/scintegrator/README.md

   - Highly Variable Genes (HVGs) Identification: Select genes with high variability across cells which are informative for clustering.
   - Principal Component Analysis (PCA): Reduce dimensionality of the dataset to capture the most significant gene expression changes.
   - Clustering: Group cells based on similarities in their gene expression profiles using algorithms like Leiden or Louvain.
-  - Data Integration: Integrate data from different batches or experiments to correct for variations not related to biological differences.
+  - Data Integration: Integrate data from different batches or experiments to correct for variations not related to biological differences using Harmony.
   - Annotation: Annotate identified clusters to known cell types based on marker gene expression.

 <!-- TODO nf-core: